Pajo00/bioactivity-prediction-app/README.md

 ## Installation

-1.Clone the repository:
+1.Clone the repository

-2. Usage
+2. Usage:
-Run the Jupyter Notebook:
 Open the bioactivity_prediction_app.ipynb file in Jupyter Notebook.
 Execute the cells to build and run the model on your system.